intuition-dev/INTUITION2/README.md

 When using _meta_ in the cloud, code is kept on the build server.
 Developers do not need to maintain and sync copies of code or content.

-When using a Web IDE on that code, developers do not need to setup and manage their own development environment - a browser is all they need.
+When using a Web IDE(ex: CodeAnywhere) on that code, developers do not need to setup and manage their own development environment - a browser is all they need.
 Cool factor: you can develop from Chrome Book, IOS Tablet (w/ Apple Bluetooth keyboard) or Android tablet.

 These features should allow you to achieve additional productivity gains for your developer team.